emqx/emqx-docs/en_US/rule/bridge_rocketmq.md

    Fill in the resource configuration:

    Fill in the actual RocketMQ server address.
-Use `,` to separate multiple addresses.
+Us e,` to separate multiple addresses.
 Keep other values as default.
 Click **Test** to make sure the connection is successful.

    Then, click **Confirm**.